swcarpentry/training-course/_submissions/round-03/2/2013-02-22-mastery-table-latex.md

 tags:
   - Proficiency
 ---
-I am not really an expert in any of the SWC topics (except maybe subversion&#8230; maybe not) so I chose LaTeX.
+I am not really an expert in any of the SWC topics (except maybe subversion... maybe not) so I chose LaTeX.
 Hopefully someone else knows enough about LaTeX to comment.
-Here&#8217;s my table:
+Here's my table:

 <table>
   <tr>